 If that kind of treatment would be a good fit for your patients, make sure to keep in mind these key considerations when building your program:

-- Any providers participating in your OBOT program (i.e., prescribing these controlled substances, including Suboxone/buprenorphine) will need to have their X waiver.
+- Any providers participating in your OBOT program (i.e., prescribing these controlled substances, including Suboxone/buprenorphine) will need an X waiver.
 If your current providers don’t have their X waiver, they can undergo training from the DEA and apply for their waiver.

 - To have a Suboxone program, you need to be able to refer patients to a counselor.
 If you don’t have internal counseling services available, you should have a formalized referral relationship with another provider or organization in your community that does.